 - Stop the capture and transfer the capture file (.pcapng) over to my Mac for review

-I spent about 10 minutes one evening taking a few initial captures, and those files kept me going for over a week.
+I spent about 10 minutes one evening taking a few initial captures, and those files kept me going on my investigations for over a week.
 That’s often the way with these things.
 There’s so much to learn in the initial investigation, that you spend ages looking at just a few seconds worth of data.

 Once I had the captures on my laptop I could review and anaylize them with the car and the Raspberry Pi off.